Tran-Antoine/Atosym/README.md

 * Reduction / Expansion of any polynomial, giving the most reduced result.
 * Calculation of an image from any function with the given x / y / ... values
 * Calculation of the derivative of any function
-* Calculation of the solution(s) of any system of equations given, containing n variables
+* Calculation of the solution(s) of any system of first degree equations given, containing n variables

 ***